 The increase in deferred revenue during the year ended December 31, 2019 was primarily due to new subscription sales of our cloud solutions.
 Our acquisition of YourCause on January 2, 2019 also modestly contributed to the increase in deferred revenue since December 31, 2018.
 We also sold more subscription-based contracts for retained professional services.
 The amount of revenue recognized during the year ended December 31, 2019 that was included in the deferred revenue balance at the beginning of the period was approximately \$290 million.
-The amount of revenue recognized during the year ended December 31, 2019 from performance obligations satisfied in prior periods was insignificant.
+The amount of revenue recognized during the year ended December 31, 2019 that was included in the deferred revenue balance at the beginning of the period was approximately \$290 million.
+The amount of revenue recognized during the year ended December 31, 2019 that was insignificant.